dustinfarris/redrover/README.md

 Running ``./manage.py test`` should result in some nice looking output that informs you all tests have passed.

+You are not completely restricted to writing tests in this way.
+The standard unittest library and assertions work as good as ever; and they may be preferable in some cases.
+Where RedRover really shines is in behavior-driven developement.

 [1]: https://github.com/dnerdy/factory_boy
 [2]: https://github.com/nose-devs/nose